Nicopinoleva/prueba3it/README.md

 ```
 ./gradlew assembleRelease
 ```
 The resulting .apk will be found at android\app\build\outputs\apk\release ready to be installed and tested.
-Please, contact me if there are any problems.
+Please, contact me if there are any issues.